niplav/site/resolving.md

 </div>

 **Conjecture 4**.
-In the limit of number of nodes in a graph, for almost no graphs does `EGEDmin` preserve all inclusion-maximal consistent subgraphs.
+In the limit of number of nodes in a graph, for almost no graphs does `EGEDmin` preserve all maximal consistent subgraphs.

 <div>